-As we move forward, we have heard questions and comments from student conversations, social media, and the Internet.
-Some of your questions are difficult to answer.
-Some may not have an answer until we learn more about the coronavirus in the coming weeks.
-We appreciate your patience and understanding, and we want to be as transparent as we can.
+We appreciate everyone’s patience as we work through questions and concerns.
+We want to be as transparent as we can.
 If you have additional questions not listed below, please reach out to Libby Funke at Nossi so she can find an answer for you.

-As far as we are aware, Nossi College still has ZERO cases of the coronavirus within the immediate community.
-If you have tested positive or you know a student or faculty member who has, please contact Dr. Edwards immediately.
+If you have tested positive or you know a student or faculty member who has, please contact Rachel Dewaal immediately.

 To view the answer, simply select a question below.